 Lastly, remember that your goal is to create a strong sense of place for your waterfront redevelopment project.
 Although absolutely every waterfront has plenty of potential in this regard, it's up to you to see that the potential becomes a reality.
 Do not copy someone else's waterfront, because your unique history and story becomes a golden opportunity for interpretation and education.

 Attempt visual continuity of some type along the waterfront.
 Do this with special pavers, sidewalks, wayfinding signage, banners, flags, and an easy-to-follow street pattern that leads directly to the heart of your town or city.

 Keep the street interesting and colorful, even celebratory.
 There is no reason to be somber along a glorious stretch of river.
 The principles are the same as good streetscape.
 If you have commercial areas, such as a restaurant district, use the principles of commercial district revitalization, even if your conglomeration of restaurants is rather new.
 Like any space that should be pedestrian-friendly, try to energize any long stretches where there are no pedestrian destinations (stores, restaurants, and so forth) with public plazas, seating areas, kiosks, street vendors or performers, or something else of interest.

-Keep parking lots away from the riverfront itself, but make sure there is ample parking and/or transit.
+Keep parking lots away from the riverfront itself, due to polluted stormwater runoff considerations, but make sure there is ample parking and/or transit.
 Take advantage of the waterfront for summer festivals, which means that you need an outdoor gathering space of considerable proportion in comparison with the size of your community.
 Start preparing one, and the programming usually will follow, especially if you make the rental rules and procedures easy.

 But don't leave it to chance.
 The municipal government itself probably needs to start the ball rolling with some programming, by which we mean concerts, runs, walks, boat parades, a street or trail painting contest, a community picnic, water festival, or whatever else your physical space will allow.